How I Started Biking

 I’ve heard this saying a lot after I moved to the US a few years ago, but I am not sure I agree with it.
 Yes, surely, once you know how to balance the bike from keeping momentum, it seems like a skill that’ll never disappear no matter how long there is between your bike rides, but there’s so much more to biking than simply just that, and that is why I love it so much!

 From the moment my dad took off the training wheels and let go of the stick he was holding to assist me in balancing the bike, I’ve enjoyed riding thousands of miles on two wheels.
-Growing up in Denmark meant that, from the age of six, I biked alone to school and back home again every day.
+Growing up in Denmark meant that I biked alone to school and back home again every day from the age of six.
 As I grew up, watching the Tour de France every summer on the TV and seeing the riders fight up these majestic mountains, my interest in where these two wheels could take me to continued to grow.

 The Cycling Community